 By changing where you work, you can take advantage of in-between times.

-And, you may just be inspired with something unexpected!
+And, you may just be inspired by something unexpected!

 Look at the big picture while you sit on the deck or porch.